LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

 .. note::

-    A :ref:`ParticleMesh` can only store variables at its constituent particles, i.e., the :ref:`Nodes` of the mesh.
+    A :ref:`ParticleMesh` can only store variables at its constituent particles, i.e. the :ref:`Nodes` of the mesh.
 Consequently, a :ref:`ParticleMesh` in Mint can only be associated with node-centered :ref:`FieldData`.